onderweg/whereami-geojson/README.md

 # WhereAmI-GeoJson
-A quick command line tool to get your geographic coordinates in GeoJson format using the OS X [CoreLocation][] framework.
+A command line tool to get your geographic coordinates in GeoJson format using the OS X [CoreLocation][] framework.

 Forked from [WhereAmI][].